nullwiz/llm-arena/README.md

 Main idea is: you implement the interface, and if it satisfies the interface, it should work.
 You should provide the prompts for the LLM aswell.
 See the metadata.json files on public folder for examples.

+If you want to try Chess or TicTacToe, they are in the public/ folder.

 ## 🚀 Quick Start